Logos of SAMH. Scottish Action for Mental Health and Sam's Fife. mental health peer support.

 For example I have had a fear with regards to going into mental health crisis since my last improved wellbeing journey.
 I am suggestive that this is not an anxiety as it is based on my own experience that to go into crisis can impact every aspect of my day to day.
 The fear is purposeful for me in that it is a reminder for myself to be mindful of my lifestyle choices, connecting with others and seeking support at earliest opportunity.

-An example is if one has ten thousand pounds saved, it could reasonably be stated that one may be less likely to be fearful of the price of a tin of beans rising.
+An example is if one has ten thousand pounds saved, it could reasonably be stated that one may be less likely to be fearful of the price of an item of food rising.

-If one has a fixed income meaning that one is left with three pounds a week to purchase food, then there could be a fear present about rising cost of a tin of beans.
+If one has a fixed income meaning that one is left with three pounds a week to purchase food, then there could be a fear present about rising cost of an item of food.

 I suggest this example as a way of understanding people’s circumstances can influence the prevalence of fear that can be intertwined with mental ill health.
 Yet, my experiences on my lived journey of mental health issues is that I cannot remember talking about fear at any point.